DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 export default config;
 ```

-The working task for deploying my Greeter.sol contract to Wallaby looks like the below and is found in the tasks/deploy.ts script.
+The working task for deploying my Greeter.sol contract to Wallaby looks like the below and is found in the **tasks/deploy.ts** script.
 I used tasks because I wanted to try their versatility out no special reason outside this.
-There's also a scripts/deployGreeter.ts script if thats more your jam.
+There's also a **scripts/deployGreeter.ts** script if thats more your jam.
+(To deploy use  ```npx hardhat run --network wallaby scripts/deployGreeter.ts```)

-This is run with ```npx hardhat deploy:Greeter-Wallaby --greeting "Bonjour, le Monde"``` I could probably extend this to add a network param in future too
+The task is run with ```npx hardhat deploy:Greeter-Wallaby --greeting "Bonjour, le Monde"``` I could probably extend this to add a network param in future too

 ```
 task('deploy:Greeter-Wallaby')